csdms-contrib/topotoolbox/readme.md

 - Documentation
 - new function: ttcmap for creating nice colormaps for DEMs, inparticularly if DEMs include topography and bathymetry
+- new function: STREAMobj/zerobaselevel
+- new function: STREAMobj/knickpointfinder

 ### 2.2